zeroSteiner/reflective-polymorphism/_sources/reflective_polymorphism.rst.txt

     :return: The physical address of the specified relative virtual address or 0 on failure.
     :rtype: ULONG_PTR

-.. c:funtion:: ULONG_PTR VAFromRVA(PDOS_HEADER pDosHeader, ULONG_PTR pVirtualAddress)
+.. c:function:: ULONG_PTR VAFromRVA(PDOS_HEADER pDosHeader, ULONG_PTR pVirtualAddress)

     Calculate the Virtual Address (VA) from the specified Relative Virtual Address (RVA).